cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 ```

 In case you like to use the latest download, you can use the
 command.

+TODO: MISSING

 You can also specify the exact URL with

 ```bash
 # cm-pi-burn image get https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-09-30/2019-09-26-raspbian-buster-lite.zip